magnetophon/lamb-rs/README.md

 ## Usage

-Apart from regular dragging and using the mousewheel, you can interact with the slider in the following ways:
+Apart from regular dragging and using the mouse-wheel, you can interact with the sliders in the following ways:
-- Shift + drag or mousewheel: fine adjustments
+- Shift + drag or mouse-wheel: fine adjustments
 - Alt + click on a slider: type a value
 - Double-click on a slider: back to the default value.